OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

 1. Continue to select and upload a file.
 You must select the send button after the file is uploaded.

 1. In a private chat with the bot, issue the command `resume for john smith`.
-The bot will responed with a **FileConsent** card.
+The bot will respond with a **FileConsent** card.
 The bot can only send files when consent is granted by the user.

 1. Once consent is granted, the bot can upload the file to the OneDrive of the user.
 The bot will display a `FileInfo` card, enabling the user to view the file.